KYTV (TV series)

 KYTV is a British television comedy series about a fictional television station.
 It ran on BBC2 from 1989 to 1993, and satirised satellite television in the UK at the time.

 History

 The show was in effect the television version of Radio Active, which spoofed local radio stations, and was developed by the same team.

-It was written by Angus Deayton and Geoffrey Perkins, produced by Jamie Rix, directed by John Kilby and John Stroud, and with music by Philip Pope.
+It was written by Angus Deayton and Geoffrey Perkins, produced by Jamie Rix, directed by John Kilby and John Stroud, with music by Philip Pope.
 The majority of the programme's scripts had already aired on Radio Active.

 The five key actors all performed various roles, some multiple, others on a single occasion.
 Their main characters as presenters were: